mksha/proffer/quickstart-guide/variables/dynamic.md

-# Dynamic variables
+# Dynamic variables:

-To define a dynamic variables, we need to define the variables in separate variables file.
+To define dynamic variable, we need to define the variables in separate variables file.

 Follow the below steps to define the dynamic variables: